bitrot7/Zengine/README.md

 6. look at your texture texture1 on the screen and admire the simplicity :)

+7. Check out the code for "Drifter" https://github.com/bitrot7/Drifter a game that utilizes zengine.
+Seeing zengine in action will help.

 -- More notes for developers -- (who else would be reading this anyways..)